 Pioneering the way to a sustainable energy future

-With demand for electricity expected to double by 2050, our nation's electric infrastructure needs substantial upgrades.
+With demand for electricity expected to grow a third by 2050, our nation's electric infrastructure needs substantial upgrades.
 Technological advancements that use information technology for greater sensing, communications, and control throughout the power system promise to make the current power infrastructure more effective and offer opportunities to improve overall performance through new, smart transmission, distribution, and generation assets.